Krys012/TechInterventionPlanner/README.md

   InterventionManagerSecure o-- InterventionManager
 ```

-**Implementation in our project :**
+**Implementation in our project:**
-- The `GestionnaireInterventionsSecurise` proxy encapsulates the real manager
+- The `InterventionManagerSecure` proxy encapsulates the real manager
 - It implements the same `IInterventionManager` interface
 - Before delegating each call to the real manager, it checks:
   - If the user is authenticated
   - If the user has appropriate rights (read/write)
   - If the action is authorized for their profile (admin, technician, manager)
 - In case of rights violation, an exception is thrown or an error is returned

-**Avantages :**
+**Advantages:**
 - Separation of concerns: security logic is isolated
 - Transparent access control for client code
 - Consistent application of security rules at all access points